slurps-mad-rips/bit/docs/modules/index.rst

 The modules provided with Bit are the core module, where all basic logic stems, and the cxx module, which contains types for a C/C++/ObjC toolchain.

+The core module's documentation contains information on the actual internal workings of bit.
+The other modules documentation shows a list of tasks, and their use as well as expected behavior.

 .. toctree::
    :maxdepth: 1

    Core <core/index>
    C++ <cxx/index>

 Bit
 ---